AnonWormhole/AnonWassersteinWormhole/README.md

 And running the Womrhole on your own set of point-clouds is as simple as:

+    from WassersteinWormhole import Wormhole
     WormholeModel = Wormhole(point_clouds = point_clouds)
     WormholeModel.train()
     Embeddings = WormholeModel.encode(WormholeModel.point_clouds, WormholeModel.masks)

+For more details, follow tutorial at https://github.com/dpeerlab/WassersteinWormhole.